timjab92/cryptotrading-indicator/README.md

 # Data analysis
-- Document here the project: cryptotrading-indicator
+- Document here the project: Cryptotradingindicator
-- Description: Project Description
+- Description: We try to predict the price of Bitcoin on a 4H timeframe
-- Data Source:
+- Data Source: Gemini Exchange
-- Type of analysis:
+- Type of analysis: Time-Series

-Please document the project the better you can.

 # Startup the project